Questions To Ask Your Wedding Floral Designer

 - After you've met with each floral designer ask yourself, "Did the florist answer all my questions to my satisfaction?"
 "Do I feel like the florist really listened and understood my vision?"
 "Am I comfortable with this person?"

-- Once you've booked your floral designer you'll want to provide them with a picture of your dress and swatches or photos of the bridesmaids' dresses and the linens you'll be using.
+- Once you've booked your floral designer you'll want to provide them with a picture of your dress or suit, as well as swatches or photos of the wedding party's attire and the linens you'll be using.